EEOC acting chair: Sexual harassment remains significant issue

 This article was written by Terri Dougherty of J. J. Keller & Associates, Inc.

-J. J. Keller's Sexual Harassment: Training for Supervisors and Employees - DVD Training helps employees and supervisors learn how to deal with sexual harassment in the workplace.
+J. J. Keller's Sexual Harassment Prevention Training helps all employees learn how to address sexual harassment in the workplace.

 J. J. Keller's FREE HRClicks™ email newsletter brings quick-read human resources-related news right to your email inbox.